mlrun/mlrun/docs/concepts/alerts.md

 Alert templates simplify the creation of alerts by providing a predefined set of configurations.
 The system comes with several predefined templates that can be used with MLRun applications.
 If you use non-MLRun applications (for example, with model monitoring), you must configure an application-specific alert.
 The templates are cross-project objects.
 When generating an alert, the user must assign the project to it.

+## Predefined alerts
-The predefined alerts are:
+The predefined alert types are:
 - DATA_DRIFT_DETECTED &mdash; A detected change in model input data that potentially leads to model performance degradation.
 See {ref}`monitoring-overview`.
 - DATA_DRIFT_SUSPECTED &mdash; A suspected change in model input data that potentially leads to model performance degradation.
 See {ref}`monitoring-overview`.
 - CONCEPT_DRIFT_DETECTED &mdash; A detected change, over time, of  statistical properties of the target variable (what the model is predicting).
 See {ref}`monitoring-overview`.